thumbnail image

 On paper, it was a knowledge base.
 In practice, it was a filing system with a search bar.

 Querying it required knowing what you were looking for.
-Most people didn't know the study name — they knew a product area and a vague memory of something relevant.
-So searches amounted to a product name plus a few keywords, returning a snippet: study name, date, researcher, product area, product, a link, and those three bullets.
+Most people didn't know the study name.
+They knew a product area and a vague memory of something relevant.
+So searches amounted to a product area plus a few keywords, returning a snippet: study name, date, researcher, product area, product, a link, and those three bullets.

 Whatever didn't make the list stayed in the report.
 Locked behind a link most people didn't have time (or will) to open.